Youth Action Guide

 - Create bookmarks with humane messages to use in your classroom, hand out at libraries, or give away through local bookstores.

 - When delivering proceeds from an event, don’t forget to tell us what you did and who organized your project.
 We’d love to hear how you helped!
-Please email [email protected] to facilitate your drop off.
+Please email [email protected] to facilitate your drop off, and tag us on Facebook to be featured on our page!

 Do you have a youth group looking to learn more about animal care and animal welfare?